How to Get Rid of Copperhead Snakes

 Where to Inspect

-Copperhead Snakes thrive in a variety of habitats, but they mostly prefer woody areas and tall grass for cover.
+Copperhead snakes thrive in a variety of habitats, but they mostly prefer woody areas and tall grass for cover.
 You can also find them in garden areas or along the exterior walls of a home.
-Check areas of your yard where there is a lot of wood, mulch, and leaf litter.
+Check areas of your yard with a lot of wood, mulch, and leaf litter.

 What To Look For